-The minimum spacing needs to be calculated for signal 1 as the desired signal and signal 2 as the interferer and vice versa.
-Note that the values for $a_i$ match the -57 dBc points for the four modulation methods shown in Figure A-1 quite closely.
-It is not surprising that the required frequency spacing from the interferer is directly related to the power spectrum of the interfering signal.
-The values for $a_s$ are a function of the effective detection filter bandwidths and the cochannel interference resistance of the desired signal modulation method and detector.
-The values for $a_s$ and $a_i$ are slightly conservative for most cases and assume the receiver being used does not have spurious responses that cause additional interference.
-This section was completely rewritten from previous editions of the Telemetry Standards because addition of new modulation methods and new receiving equipment rendered the old method obsolete.
-The values of $a_s$ and $a_i$ were determined empirically from the results of extensive adjacent channel interference testing.
-The main assumptions are as follows.
+The minimum spacing needs to be calculated for the desired signal and the interferer and vice versa.
+The spacing factors have subscripts of s for signal and i for interferer.
+The required frequency spacing from the interferer, a_i , is directly related to the power spectrum of the interfering signal.
+The values for a_s are a function of the effective detection filter bandwidths, the adjacent channel interference resistance of the desired signal modulation and coding method, and the type of detector employed within the receiver.
+The values for a_s and a_i are slightly conservative for most cases and assume the receiver being used does not have spurious responses that cause additional interference.
+The main assumptions are as follows:

 - a.
-The NRZ PCM/FM signals are assumed to be premodulation filtered with a multi-pole filter with -3 dB point of 0.7 times the bit rate and the peak deviation is assumed to be approximately 0.35 times the bit rate. - b.
-The receiver IF filter is assumed to be no wider than 1.5 times the bit rate and provides at least 6 dB of attenuation of the interfering signal. - c.
-The interfering signal is assumed to be no more than 20 dB stronger than the desired signal. - d.
-The receiver is assumed to be operating in linear mode; no significant intermodulation products or spurious responses are present.
+The NRZ PCM/FM signals are assumed to be premodulation filtered with a multi-pole Bessel filter with -3 dB point of exactly 0.7 times the bit rate and the peak deviation of exactly 0.35 times the bit rate.
+The modulation index h = 0.7. - b.
+With the stipulation given in a., a multi-symbol detector is assumed for NRZ PCM/FM. - c.
+The receiver IF filter is assumed to be no narrower than 1.5 times the bit rate and no wider than 2 times the bit rate and provides at least 6 dB of attenuation of the interfering signal. - d.
+The interfering signal is assumed to be no more than 20 dB stronger than the desired signal. resulting in a carrier-to-interferer ratio $C/I \le -20$ dB. - e.
+The receiver is assumed to be operating in linear mode and not in saturation; no significant intermodulation products or spurious responses are present.